mvolkmann/MyUnixEnv/notes/VueNotes.md

   If this is set to an object instead of a function, the following error will be output:
   "error: data property in component must be a function"

+  Changes to data are watched by Vue.
+  Some JavaScript approaches to modifying data aren't seen by Vue, so other techniques must be used.
+  To add or delete data properties that are not initially present, use the `Vue.set` and `Vue.delete` functions.
+  To set an array element, use `arr.$set(index, value)`.

 - `methods`\
   This is an object that defines the component methods.